srobo/docs/simulator/simulator_programming.md

 To allow this simulated robot to move around and sense its environment a set of motors and sensors have been connected as detailed below.

 The simulator’s API is very similar to the real SR API described in the [programming docs]({{ site.baseurl }}/programming/).
-The main differences are the way that [time is handled](#simulated-time), some discrepancies in the vision API we hope to resolve soon and the simulated robot not having the Brain Board LEDs.
+The main differences are the way that [time is handled](#simulated-time) and the simulated robot not having the Brain Board LEDs.

 <div class="info">
   To more closely reflect reality, artificial noise has been added to simulated